-I love making my own sugar scrubs because they work so much better than store bought, they’re way cheaper, and you can make them in just a couple of minutes!
+I love making my own sugar scrubs because they work so much better than store bought.
+They’re also way cheaper, and you can make them in just a couple of minutes!
 They’re ultra hydrating, and they simultaneously rub away the rough outer layer while deeply moisturizing your whole body.

-Tip: You can get green mason jars now which make the perfect container to put this sugar scrub in for a gift!
+Tip: You can get green glass mason jars now which make the perfect container to put this sugar scrub in for a gift!

 Peppermint is my new favorite kick because it’s so refreshing first thing in the morning.
 I currently have a shampoo, conditioner, body wash, lotion, and now sugar scrub all in peppermint – maybe it’s overkill, but maybe not!

 I love using peppermint products in combination with a cool/cold rinse in the shower.
-The cool water intensifies the cooling effect of peppermint, and it’s a great way to wake up in the morning.Print
+The cool water intensifies the cooling effect of peppermint, and it’s a great way to wake up in the morning.
+When you follow the cooling shower with my Cooling Aloe Mint Lotion it’s the perfect way to feel refreshed throughout the summer months.Print

-- 2 cups organic turbinado sugar
+2 cups organic turbinado sugar

-- 1/2 cup room temperature coconut oil
+1/2 cup room temperature coconut oil

-- 1/2–1 Teaspoon peppermint essential oil
+1/2–1 Teaspoon peppermint essential oil

 - Thoroughly combine the coconut oil and sugar by mashing the coconut oil into the sugar with the back of a spoon.